 There are only 4 ingredients here people!
 But there are a few ways you can change this recipe up if you’d like!

 Chocolate.
 I recommend using a dark or semi-sweet variety.
 In my opinion, making this Puppy Chow Recipe with milk chocolate makes it too sweet.
 But if you have a serious sweet tooth by all means use whatever chocolate you prefer!
-If you need an allergy-friendly chocolate use Enjoy Life Foods!
+If you need an allergy-friendly chocolate both Sunspire and Enjoy Life Foods make great options!

 Rice Cereal.
 Chex is my favorite cereal to use (or a generic equivalent)!
 However many people love Crispex!

 Peanut Butter.
 You can substitute any nut or seed butter if you’re allergic to peanuts!

 Powdered sugar.
 There’s really no substitute for this.
 You could make your own refined sugar free variety but it will NOT be white.
 So if you’re OK with that then go for it! 😉

 IF YOU MAKE SOMETHING FROM JOYFOODSUNSHINE I WOULD LOVE TO SEE YOUR CREATIONS!
 DON’T FORGET TO RATE THIS RECIPE AND LEAVE A COMMENT BELOW!
 ALSO, FOLLOW ALONG WITH ME ON INSTAGRAM, PINTEREST, FACEBOOK AND TWITTER FOR MORE RECIPE INSPIRATION AND A GLIMPSE INTO OUR EVERYDAY LIFE!

 The Best Puppy Chow Recipe EVER!
 Only 4 ingredients and a few minutes results in an irresistible dessert loaded with chocolate and peanut butter!
 The perfect sweet treat to feed a crowd!
 AKA: Muddy Buddies!
 Plus, it's gluten-free, dairy-free, and vegan!